-CDCC's Rules and Operations Manual addresses the material aspects of CDCC's clearing activity including: novation, netting, default management procedures, and settlement finality.
-Rules, procedures and contracts of CDCC are closely monitored in the relevant jurisdictions by the regulatory authorities of Québec (AMF) and Ontario (OSC), and by the Bank of Canada under the Regulatory Oversight Agreement.
-The governing law of the legal framework supporting CDCC's contractual rights, rules and procedures is Québec law and the legal framework supporting CDCC's security interests in the collateral is generally governed by Ontario laws and/or Québec laws, as the case may be.
+CDCC's Rules and Operations Manual addresses the material aspects of CDCC's clearing activity, including: novation, netting, default management procedures, and settlement finality.
+CDCC's rules, procedures and contracts are closely monitored in the relevant jurisdictions by the regulatory authorities of Québec (AMF) and Ontario (OSC), and by the Bank of Canada.
+The governing law of the legal framework supporting CDCC's contractual rights, rules and procedures is Québec law, and the legal framework supporting CDCC's security interests in the collateral is generally governed by Ontario laws and/or Québec laws, as the case may be.
 In addition, the provisions of the PCSA are applicable to CDCC.
-Ontario law is specified in the participant agreement between CDCC and CDS as the law governing the account agreement including the creation of security interest in collateral credited to the account.
+Ontario law is specified in the participant agreement between CDCC and CDS as the law governing the account agreement, including the creation of a security interest in the collateral credited to the account.